-Our house hold is getting so excited about Christmas.
-Every day Noah has asked if we can put the tree up, but with the twins and the mayhem they cause I really want to leave it as late as possible to prevent a beautiful looking tree, becoming a very sorry for itself looking tree.
+Our household is getting so excited about Christmas.
+Every day Noah has asked if we can put the tree up, but with the twins and the mayhem, they are, I really want to leave it as late as possible to prevent a beautiful-looking tree, from becoming a very sorry for itself looking tree.

 A mini Christmas tree (I got my little conifer from the pound shop!)